-Bobby Lee Cook, one of nation’s premier trial lawyers, dead at 94
+Bobby Lee Cook, One of Nation’s Premier Trial Lawyers, Dead at 94

 Cook met his future wife, June Cook, after being invited over to a friend's house to play a game of Parcheesi.
 They married in 1948, had three children and were married 67 years.
 She died in 2015.

 He attended the University of Alabama and Vanderbilt University law school, although he took the bar exam and passed it before graduating.
-At 21, he successfully ran for a seat in the state House of Representatives and later served in the state Senate seat, representing Chattooga County.
+At 21, he successfully ran for a seat in the state House of Representatives and later served in the state Senate, representing Chattooga County.

 After an unsuccessful run for Congress in the conservative 7th District, Cook focused on his legal career in earnest.
 It wasn't long before he was walking defendants outside of courthouses across North Georgia, having obtained one not guilty verdict after another.